AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 the distorted one: it's typical of overdrive effects and is the key difference with distortion effects where the the signal is not splitted and passes 100% through the nonlinear stage.

-Approximation of all nonlinearities as _**'memoryless'**_ or _**'static'**_ is a powerful, straightforward, technique but has its limits.
+Approximation of a nonlinearity as _**'memoryless'**_ or _**'static'**_ is a powerful, straightforward, technique but has its limits.

-In real analog circuits we usually have on or more reactive components (capacitors, inductors) which are part of the differential equation that describes the nonlinear part of the circuit.
-Sometimes they are physical components, like in the next proposed example, but they could also be present in the form of parasitic capacitances/inductances.
+In real analog circuits we usually have on or more reactive components (capacitors, inductors) being part of the differential equation that describes the nonlinear part of the circuit.
+Sometimes they are physical components, like in the next proposed example, but they could also be present in the form of _**parasitic capacitances/inductances**_.

 For example, looking at the figure below, you can see that _**Vo**_ is the voltage accross _**C**_ and thus the output voltage depends on the _**'history'**_ of the input signal: